estebiart/TaskManagerMonolite/README.md

 - **Task Management**:
   - Users can create, update, delete, and retrieve tasks.

-- **File Upload**:
-  - Supports uploading files that are linked to tasks.

 - **API Documentation**:
   - The API is documented using **Swagger** for easy reference and testing.